vgeorgiev90/Shellcode_Injector/README.md

-It is possible to mix the memory alloc and code execution techniques to achieve different injections, its also possible to spoof the parent process ID of the sacrifical process spawned trough UpdateProcThreadAttribute For additional explanations and examples the help menu can be used.
+It is possible to mix the memory alloc and code execution techniques to achieve different injections, its also possible to spoof the parent process ID of the sacrifical process spawned trough UpdateProcThreadAttribute and/or to block the loading of non microsoft signed DLLs, this can be useful to prevent EDR DLLs from being loaded in the sacrifical process.
+For additional explanations and examples the help menu can be used.

 TODO:
 1. Enumerate threads of an existing process and queue the APC on one of them, after this is done force it into alerted state.
 2. Possibly make use of encrypted shellcode
+3. Better error handling